cgtian/cgtian.github.io/writing.md

 [Landscape Studies](landscapestudies/), est. 2012-Present
 <br/><br/>
-*Note: read via desktop for a better experience.*
+*Note: read on desktop for a better experience.*